What is Brainstorming?

 Why is brainstorming important?

-Without effective brainstorming, the generation of new ideas is impossible.
-The team communicates and passes ideas to one another for effective problem-solving.
-The thoughts are generated within the human mind unleashing individual creativity and then noted down in a concrete form to pursue its application.
-Mostly it takes place on a group level, especially in the business world.
-A group of people is addressed together and exposed to a problem, challenge, or opportunity.
-Later, the facilitator can ask the group members to come up with plenty of solutions no matter how bizarre and unconventional they may seem.
+A group is addressed together and exposed to a problem, challenge, or opportunity.
+Later, the facilitator can ask the group members to come up with plenty of solutions, no matter how bizarre and unconventional they may seem.
 During this period, different participants interact with each other and develop new solutions that are later reviewed.
 After a thorough analysis of all the solutions, select the most viable one that can solve the current crisis.
-This can be concluded with plans to implement the most interesting idea.
-This may sound like a great plan, but in reality, it may take up a lot of energy and might not be that simple at all.
+This can be concluded with plans to implement the most exciting idea.
+This may sound like a great plan, but it may take up a lot of energy and might not be that simple at all.

 Questions to ask yourself when brainstorming:

 Mostly, brainstorming sessions are productive and create a valuable strategy to tackle the issue.
 However, there are scenarios where brainstorming meetings can go wrong.
-If there are a mismatch and imbalance in the group where the extroverts and dominant personalities outweigh the quiet thinkers, there would be no equal distribution in idea generation.
+If there is a mismatch and imbalance in the group where the extroverts and dominant personalities outweigh the quiet thinkers, there would be no equal distribution in idea generation.
 Everyone should be allocated ample time to think and speak up.
 In some cases, participants are less prepared with no mental notes.
 This type of meeting is undoubtedly an unproductive one.

 brainstorming matrix